moowahaha/HouseOfTheCheekySerpent/README.md

 # House of the Cheeky Serpent

-Chrome extension to replace references to "CrossFit" on your social networking sites to "House of the Cheeky Serpent".
+Chrome extension to replace references to "CrossFit" on your social networking sites with "House of the Cheeky Serpent".

 **Click [here](https://chrome.google.com/webstore/detail/house-of-the-cheeky-serpe/bpafdhgeglgcecmjifmedefjgcjgomfp)
 to obtain the plugin** (requires Google Chrome).